basebase-ai/basebase-news/CONTRIBUTING.md

-# Contributing to StoryList
+# Contributing to NewsWithFriends

-Thank you for considering contributing to StoryList!
+Thank you for considering contributing to NewsWithFriends!
 This document outlines the process for contributing to the project and helps ensure a smooth collaboration.

 ## Code of Conduct